(See also Postpartum Infections.)

-A bladder infection (cystitis) sometimes develops after delivery of a baby.
-The risk is increased when a catheter is placed in the bladder to relieve a buildup of urine during and after labor, particularly if the catheter is left in place for a while.
+The risk of developing a bladder infection is increased when a catheter is placed in the bladder to relieve a buildup of urine during and after labor, particularly if the catheter is left in place for a while.

 Typically, women are given an antibiotic intravenously for a kidney infection or by mouth for a bladder infection.